JuliaMolSim/Molly.jl/docs/src/docs.md

     # Any other properties, e.g. a distance cutoff
 end
 ```
-An example of useful properties is used here: a matrix indicating atom pairs eligible for non-bonded interactions, and a value determining how many timesteps occur between each evaluation of the neighbour finder.
+Examples of two useful properties are given here: a matrix indicating atom pairs eligible for non-bonded interactions, and a value determining how many timesteps occur between each evaluation of the neighbour finder.
 Then, define the neighbour finding function that is called every step by the simulator:
 ```julia
 function find_neighbours(s::Simulation,